Jessica-Rachael/patch-management-report/patch_management_report.md

-1. Hack into systems:
+1\.
+Hack into systems:

-1.
-**&nbsp;**        Hackers can break into the systems by using the weak points.
+&nbsp;        Hackers can break into the systems by using the weak points.
 Once they enter they can take control of the computer, server, or network.